liamross/dara/README.md

     return a + b;
 }

-// No brackets around the logic in if statements. if 1 > 2 {
+// No brackets around the logic in if statements.
+No truthy or falsy values,
+// must use booleans in if statements. if 1 > 2 {
     num = 1;
 } else if five > 2 {